laharipabba/Spotify/README.md

 # Spotify
-🎵 A Spotify-like music streaming app built with Node.js, and Express.
+🎵 A Spotify-like music streaming app built with HTML, CSS, JS,Node.js, and Express.